 Susan Yankowitz and I first conceived of Chéri as a work for the opera house, with full orchestra and conservatory-trained voices.
-But then, as a result of several readings of the work-in-progress, we began to wonder whether the scale and style of Chéri were not just as appropriate to the Broadway or off-Broadway stage (and audience) as to the opera house.
-In 2000, The Center for Contemporary Opera proposed presenting back-to-back performances on the same evening of ACT I, first with a music-theater cast and then after an intermission, with an operatic cast.
+In 2000, Eric Salzman, then Artistic Director of The Center for Contemporary Opera, proposed presenting back-to-back performances on the same evening of ACT I, first with a music-theater cast and then after an intermission, with an operatic cast.

 The New York Times ran a feature on the Center for Contemporary Opera’s

 “Cheri experiment,” which got the attention of actress and director Estelle Parsons.
 She invited us to bring Cheri to The Actors Studio and develop it there.
 What an opportunity!
 At The Actors Studio, under the tutelage and direction of Tony-award winning actres Carlin Glynn, we went through a series of workshops where, over three years, we shaped Chéri into what it is today.